reshufflehq/reshuffle/README.md

 ## Features

-  * Simple Express-style event handling
+  * Standard Express-style event handling
   * Focus on high performance
   * Separation of configuration and execution
   * Connects out of the box with many SAAS services